Aklakan/libnss-json/README.md

 ## Known Issues
-* **Critical**: Restarting Ubuntu or trying to resume from a locked screen breaks as of now.
-Needs to be fixed before first release.
+* **Beware**: When using a python script for `/etc/nss-json`, restarting Ubuntu or trying to resume from a locked screen locks you out from the system, and you may need to boot from e.g. an USB drive.
+This is probably due to differences in the python environments of the different users.

 ## Its a JSON-in / JSON-out NSS service